 The center has a comprehensive animal policy which is kept in office.
 (WAC 110-300-0225-2a)

 This child care may occasionally have on-site animal-related educational activities where an animal is brought to the child care site.
-The child care does take visits to locations that may have animals (such as petting zoos, pumpkin patches, pet stores, etc).
+The Forest School occurs in locations that may have animals.